Zaneham/Minuteman-computer-emulator/README.md

 ## Why Does This Exist?

 Honestly?
-We were building language servers for obsolete programming languages (JOVIAL, CMS-2, HAL/S, CORAL 66) and got a bit carried away.
+I was building language servers for obsolete programming languages (JOVIAL, CMS-2, HAL/S, CORAL 66) and got a bit carried away.

-Also, we find it genuinely remarkable that 400 nuclear weapons are controlled by a computer architecture that predates the Apollo Guidance Computer.
+Also, I found it genuinely remarkable that 400 nuclear weapons are controlled by a computer architecture that predates the Apollo Guidance Computer.
 Someone should probably document how it works before everyone who remembers forgets.

 ## Documentation Sources